 Instagram recommends that you find something that's moving, then record it while holding still, and voila!
 From there, you can share it on Instagram.
 Boomerang also automatically saves the video to your camera roll.

 Snapchat was one of the first apps to totally change the way we shoot video.
-With it, you can quickly send a video (or snap) of yourself at work to a friend, maybe with a rainbow-puking AR lens applied or a doodle scribbled on top, and then they can open it, screenshot it if they want, and reply back with their own video response.
+With it, you can quickly send a video (or snap) of yourself at work to a friend and then they can open it, screenshot it if they want, and reply back with their own video response.

 You can make snaps even more fun by adding augmented reality-based special effects and sounds, with a feature called Lenses.
-Popular lenses include the 'rainbow puke' and 'dog with tongue'.
 Like Lenses, which are primarily applied to your face in real-time, there are also 3D World Lenses that uniquely affect the environment around you.

-Let's be honest: smartphone cameras are just not as good as the powerhouses made by Canon or Nikon or Sony, mostly because smartphone cameras and their stock camera apps lack fine controls and other things.
+Let's be honest: smartphone cameras are just not as good as the powerhouses made by Canon or Nikon or Sony, mostly because smartphone cameras and their stock camera apps lack finer controls and other things, even though they are getting much better.

 If you therefore want to take your smartphone video-recording skills to the next level, without having to buy a pricey DSLR, you might want to consider buying accessories that reveal your camera's true potential.
 You can get everything from tripod mounting systems to creative lens add-ons.